fatash89/atom/README.md

     -f Dockerfile \
     -t elementaryrobotics/atom:aarch64 \
     --target=test \
-    --build-arg BASE_IMAGE=elementaryrobotics/atom:base-aarch64-3048 \
+    --build-arg BASE_IMAGE=elementaryrobotics/atom:base-aarch64 \
     --pull \
     .
 ```

-Please be sure to always use to most recent `BASE_IMAGE` from the table
+It's likely always easiest to use the most recent pre-built base image for
-elsehwere in this README.
-You can also choose to build the base
+your desired image base (see [Base Images](#base-images)).

-image yourself if you wish but note it will take approximately 2-4 hours on a
+You can also choose to build the base image yourself if you wish but note it
-reasonable intel-based developer machine.
+will take approximately 2-4 hours on a reasonable intel-based developer machine.

 #### Nucleus Image for ARM